ckeditor/ckeditor4/tests/core/selection/manual/hiddenselcontainer.md

 There is a visible text around the image.

-# Test steps for browsers supporting JAWS text reader:
+# Test steps for Firefox with JAWS text reader:

 1. Open JAWS.
 1. Place caret in the text, eg: `Test: ^`.